LukeBilsborrow/BasicCentroidTracker/readme.md

 ## Example Notebook

 To see the Centroid Tracker in action, you can open the example.ipynb notebook on [Google Colab](https://colab.research.google.com/).
 This notebook demonstrates how to use the Centroid Tracker to track objects in a video, specifically Jim Carrey's face.
 You can modify the notebook to track different objects or use your own video files.

+## License

+This project is licensed under the [Unlicense](LICENSE), which means it is released into the public domain and can be used for any purpose without restrictions.

+## Contact

+For inquiries or further information, please contact [Luke](mailto:lukebilsborrow@gmail.com).